OmnissiahCultist/OSINT_investigation_phishing/README.md

 # OSINT Phishing Investigation: Case Study Report

 ## Foreword
-All names were replaced for privacy concerns, and pictures cannot be provided for the same reasons.
+All names/contacts were replaced for privacy concerns, and pictures of any methods are not provided for the same reasons.
 This is not a highly technical investigation; it was more of a personal exercise in practicing OSINT with an actual application and relevance to a real-world scenario (not just a home lab or experimentation with tools).

 ---